|Group||Actinides||Melting point||900°C, 1652°F, 1173 K|

 - The element is not available naturally on Earth.
 It can be found in the vicinity of nuclear facilities and research laboratories as it is used in medical diagnosis and mineral prospecting.

 - Biological use of the element is not yet found.
-As few compounds of it are extremely radioactive, it is considered to be hazardous to health.
+As a few compounds of it are extremely radioactive, it is considered to be hazardous to health.

 - The greatest threat of radioactivity to life is that it damages genetic makeup, genetic pool of living beings which is cumulative over generations.